Bistec de palomilla is one of my favorite Cuban dinners. And maybe I’m biased but Mami is the BEST at making it. It’s perfect each and every time.

-And thankfully, I now have the exact recipe tested and ready just for you!
+Thankfully, I now have the exact recipe tested and ready to go.
+Let me show you!

 5 stars